 Meditation and other mindfulness practices

-Mindfulness is considered to be the gateway to wellbeing.
+Mindfulness is considered by many to be the gateway to wellbeing.

 What is mindfulness?

 Mindfulness involves focusing your attention on the present moment.
 This practice can steer you away from racing thoughts, reduce stress and anxiety, and sharpen your focus.